-The lionfish is originally from the Indo-Pacific seas — and they appear to like shallow, warm waters — which is probably why they've been able to survive and multiply so readily here.
-One current theory is that lionfish have achieved a critical mass in the Bahamian waters, causing them to multiply exponentially.
+The lionfish is originally from the Indo-Pacific seas, and they appear to like shallow, warm water, which is probably why they've been able to survive and multiply so readily here.
+One current theory is that lionfish have achieved a critical mass in Bahamian waters, causing them to multiply exponentially.

-So what are the Bahamian government and The Nature Conservancy doing to prevent the spread of this fish?
+So what are the Bahamian Government and the Conservancy doing to address the issue?

-The Nature Conservancy is on The Bahamas' national Coastal Awareness Committee, along with the Ministry of Tourism, the Department of Marine Resources and other government and private sector agencies and local NGOs.
+The Conservancy is on The Bahamas' National Coastal Awareness Committee, along with the Ministry of Tourism, the Department of Marine Resources and other government and private sector agencies and local NGOs.

 We are working alongside these agencies to heighten awareness of the threat of lionfish and to assist with appropriate strategies to reduce the threat.
 Residents are being trained on how to identify and safely remove lionfish from shallow seas.

 The Bahamian Department of Marine Resources has started an environmental awareness and education program.
 They are distributing brochures and handbooks on safe handling of lionfish, first aid for stings and how to safely dispose of lionfish.
 The College of The Bahamas Marine and Environmental Sciences Institute is also conducting genetic research on the origin of the lionfish as well as conducting targeted surveys to determine the impact this species is having on our marine environment.